ballerina-platform/ballerina-distribution/examples/mqtt-service-ssl/mqtt_service_ssl.md

 # MQTT service - SSL/TLS

 The `mqtt:Service` receives messages from the MQTT server using the `mqtt:Listener` via SSL/TLS.
 SSL/TLS can be enabled by configuring the `secureSocket`, which requires a certificate or a truststore.
 Further, mTLS can be enabled by providing a certificate and private key of the service or a keystore.
-Use this to connect to a MQTT server secured with SSL.
+Use this to connect to an MQTT server secured with SSL.

 ::: code mqtt_service_ssl.bal :::